-- Submit a current copy of the ARRT certification card (Computed Tomography and Radiation Therapy Programs) - Complete eight (8) hours of clinical observation in a Radiation Therapy department (Radiation Therapy Program) - Submit documentation of current Basic Life Support for Healthcare Providers certification from an approved American Heart Association course with an expiration date on or after one year of study (Computed Tomography, Nursing, Radiation Therapy, Radiologic Technology and Surgical Technology Programs) - Submit official transcripts demonstrating completion of required prerequisite courses with a "C" or better.
+- Submit a current copy of the ARRT certification card (Radiation Therapy programs) - Complete eight (8) hours of clinical observation in a Radiation Therapy department (Radiation Therapy program) - Submit documentation of current Basic Life Support for Healthcare Providers certification from an approved American Heart Association course with an expiration date on or after one year of study (Nursing, Radiation Therapy, Radiologic Technology and Surgical Technology programs) - Submit official transcripts demonstrating completion of required prerequisite courses with a "C" or better.
 Grades in AP, IB or honors courses will be considered individually.
-High school-level algebra, biology, and chemistry are required for Nursing and Radiologic Technology Programs.
-High school-level biology is required for pre-Nursing and Surgical Technology Programs.
+High school-level algebra, biology, and chemistry are required for Nursing and Radiologic Technology programs.
+High school-level biology is required for pre-Nursing and Surgical Technology programs. - Submit documentation of completion of a state approved Nurse Aide I course or work experience as a nurse aide.
+The College's admissions personnel will verify the required documentation to assure the requirement is met (Nursing program) - Complete the Test of Essential Academic Skills (TEAS) at the identified benchmark determined by the nursing faculty (Nursing program) - Verify compliance with all essential functions of the Program (Medical Laboratory Science, Nursing, Radiation Therapy, Radiologic Technology and Surgical Technology programs) - Verify compliance with all essential functions of the nursing program (Pre-Nursing program) - Be tested for color blindness by CHS employee health during initial screening (Medical Laboratory Science program)